-- 1. Email the referral immediately, with a "cc" to the source.
-Your Subject line should say: "Intro via [Source]" this ensures your email gets opened.
+1. Email the referral immediately, with a "cc" to the source.
+Your Subject line should say: "Intro via [Source]" - this ensures your email gets opened.
 You're trading on your referral source's standing because you don't yet have any.
 You'd be surprised how many people let referrals languish.
 Nothing says "I don't value your help" like not acting quickly.
 Don't risk having the source speak with the referral before you do.
 Explain your purpose simply, directly and succinctly: "[Source] and I recently had a discussion about [industry problem].
 His insight was hugely helpful and got me thinking about it in some new ways.
 He thought you might be willing to share additional thoughts to help me get a better handle on it.
-Might I get 20 minutes with you by phone at a convenient time in the next handful of days?" - 2.
-Honor the contract.
+Might I get 20 minutes with you by phone at a convenient time in the next handful of days?"

+2. Honor the contract.
 You asked for 20 minutes.
 At the 15-minute mark, acknowledge that the end of the 20 minutes is imminent.
 If the person is really busy, they'll appreciate you not abusing the time.
 If they're not pressed, or they're really engaged in the discussion, they'll extend the time.
-If the deadline is hard, go immediately to the next step. - 3.
-Rinse, repeat.
+If the deadline is hard, go immediately to the next step.

+3. Rinse, repeat.
 As you did with the source who connected you to this person, thank them for their insight and candor, and ask with whom you could have "a conversation like this one."
 Since they just had a brief,

-MORE QUICK TIPS FOR INSPIRATION
+MORE TIPS FOR INSPIRATION

-Links to articles on business development from Attorney at Work:
+More links to articles on networking and business development from Attorney at Work:

-- The Social Dilemma: Initiating the Business Conversation by Mike O'Horo - Awesome Online Marketing Resources for Lawyers by Mike Ramsey - Get Out of the Office! by Theda C. Snyder - Embarrassed About Your Elevator Speech?
-Ask the Experts from the Legal Marketing Association relevant, respectful, peer-level discussion with you, this reminds them that there's really no reason not to refer you.
+- Referral Madness: Stay on Top of Staying In Touch by Jared Correia - Seven Steps to a More Authentic, Fresher Bio by Nancy Slome - Big Ideas for Small Talk by Mary Ellen Sullivan - How to Suck at Networking by Ruth Carter - Get Out of the Office! by Theda C. Snyder relevant, respectful, peer-level discussion with you, this reminds them that there's really no reason not to refer you.